Wondering how to hire a copywriter or want to find out how to find one. Or, how to know when you do!

 Expertise is important.
 Most people start their search for a copywriter on the internet (as we do for most items in our life)!
 But the thing is, the first result to come up from search engines may not be the best writer; they may just have a big marketing budget.

 Whether you choose to search for a freelance copywriter or big agency, it’s important to take the time and investigate their experience, writing samples, and writing style.
-You want to make sure they’ll be able to accurately capture your brand’s voice and provide great copy with quality on your subject matter.
+You want to make sure they’ll be able to accurately capture your brand’s identity and provide a great copy with quality on your subject matter.

 Just starting your search?